Privacy

 How we keep your data secure

 Your personal data will be held and processed securely on our systems.
 Access to your data is limited to individuals who need it.
-This may include members of COPE, STM, the United2Act Steering Group, and members of United2Act Working Groups.
+This may include members of COPE, the United2Act Steering Group, and members of United2Act Working Groups.

 Any third party services that we may use to provide processing will be supported by a relevant contract that ensures the security, lawful processing and confidentiality of any personal data shared with them.
+Depending on the activity, these providers may include website hosting providers, analytics providers, Google Workspace Services, Zoom, Doodle, Monday.com, and other service providers supporting the administration of United2Act.
+These providers act as data processors for COPE and United2Act and are engaged under contracts that require them to protect personal data and only process it in accordance with instructions.

 How long we store your personal information for

 We will retain your personal data only for as long as necessary for a lawful purpose.
 The period of retention will vary depending on the nature of our engagement with you.
+Retention periods will be determined by reference to the purpose for which the data was collected, the nature of the relationship, legal and regulatory requirements and the need to keep appropriate records for administration and accountability.

 Your data protection rights